emdros/emdros/win32/README.txt

 Prerequisites
 =============

-0) Install Visual Studio 2015 or later [required]
+0) Install Visual Studio 2019 or later [required]

 https://visualstudio.microsoft.com/

 1) Install MySQL [optional].

+*** MYSQL IS CURRENTLY NOT SUPPORTED ON WINDOWS ***

 If you want to use MySQL as a backend, you must install MySQL on the build machine.

 Go to www.mysql.com to install it.